-Logistics: The standard model for a reading class is a weekly 50-minute meeting.
+Logistics1 (in person): The standard model for a reading class is a weekly 50-minute meeting.
 If we finish faster, that's fine.
 If you have a busy time in your professional life or your personal life and want to skip a week, that's fine too.
 In fact, it's reasonable for you to skip a couple of meetings per semester, and I won't ask why.
 "Load management" works in mathematics as well as sports.
 If you don't want to meet because you don't feel you've accomplished anything, that happens, don't worry.
 If it happens a couple of weeks in a row, let's at least touch base.
 I know a lot of techniques for handling blockages in mathematical creativity, and can tell you about the ones that I've worked on myself.
 (The section of my webpage called "When it comes to advice, I'm full of it" contains the semi-helpful essays "Introduction to mathematical research" and "Resources for research".)

-Recent preference has been for meetings in an open classroom, usually reserved through Aaron Brewer in 273 Altgeld; he's told me that you can ask him for a room as well.
-(These rooms might be in adjacent buildings.)
-Alternatives are the increasingly-chaotic Commons Room, 321 Altgeld, or my horribly disorganized office, 327 Altgeld.
+Recent preference has been for meetings in an open classroom, usually reserved through the department office.
+The Commons Room will soon be closed (how long have I been saying this?), so we might meet in my new office, 374 Altgeld.
 (I always felt intimidated in faculty offices when I was a student, but some students don't seem to be bothered.)
 Weather permitting, we can take a walk on the Quad or go for coffee.
 My office phone is 217-333-4284 and my home phone is 217-344-7137.
 It is unusual for me to be away from email during the day for more than a few hours, except when traveling, which is also the only time I carry a working cellphone.
 I send out a weekly circular email, usually on Saturday mornings, with notes about my schedule, my recollection of our next meeting times, upcoming seminars and other activities in the department, and a few jokes.

-Self-care is always essential.
+Logistics1 (late pandemic version): If we can't meet in person, of course we can meet on Zoom, and the same comments apply as above, except for where to meet.
+I do not record meetings.
+It is especially helpful for me if you can email questions in advance, so I can TeX up answers in advance and screen-share during our regular session.
+Logistics2: Self-care is always essential.
 Make sure you have some fun every day (no report to me needed).
 If you have to choose between sleep and preparing for our meeting, for goodness' sake, please choose sleep.
 No theorem is worth your health.

 At some point, you will want or need me to write a letter to the Graduate Office or for a fellowship or for a job.
 I have a lot of practice writing letters and usually write for about 20-30 people each year overall.
 If you need a letter from me, don't be shy in asking.
 You may also have forms that need my signature.
-Ordinarily, if they also require a conversation, bring them to our meetings (extra ones if needed).
+Ordinarily, if they also require a conversation, bring them to a meetings.
 Otherwise, leave them in my mailbox and send me an email; I'll sign and return to your mailbox.